 Campbell County gets 44 delegates with front row seats at the State Convention!

-The below link is the seated delegates from CCRP Convention (March 10th), listed from highest to lowest votes.
+The below link is the seated delegates from CCRP Convention (March 10th)

 Chairman, State Committeewoman and State Committeeman are automatic delegates, leaving 41 delegate seats to be filled.

 The state party will be sending letters with information on the State Convention (April 21st).
 Plus you can find more information by visiting https://www.wyoming.gop/2018_wyoming_republican_party_convention

 Please contact Vicki with questions ~ firstname.lastname@example.org